IceShirok/IceShirok.github.io/_posts/2022-09-16-25-home-sweet-home.md

 It’s been an eventful 3 months cumulating into a fairly stressful two-day adventure chauffering my confused cat from New York City to Raleigh.
 However, I can say that I have a roof above my head, a decently-stocked kitchen, and grappling with car ownership.

 Why Raleigh?
 In the long-term, I knew that I would eventually move out of the Northeast.
 Many friends and family live in the Southeast or the West Coast, and I wasn’t going to move to the West Coast.
 I was also more accustomed to the warm and humid weather down South.
-Finally, it’s just so much cheaper to live down here. :shrug:
+Finally, it’s just so much cheaper to live down here. ¯\_(ツ)_/¯

 # What I’ve learned